ktbs/ktbs/doc/source/methods/sparql.rst

 If parameter ``model`` (resp. ``origin``) is not provided, the model (resp. origin) of the source trace will be used instead.

-The ``scope`` parameter accepts two values:
+The ``scope`` parameter accepts three values:

-``trace`` (the default) and ``base``.
-When scoped to the trace,
-the SPARQL query only has access to the obsels of the source trace.
+* ``trace`` (the default): the SPARQL query only has access to the obsels of the source trace.*

-When scoped to the base,
+* ``base``: the default graph is the union of all the information contained in the base (including subbases).
+The GRAPH keyword can be used to filter information per graph.
+  Note that this is concetually clean, but very inefficient with the current implementation.

-the SPARQL query has access to the information of the whole base.
+* ``store``: the default graph is the entire content of the underlying triple-sore.
-This can be useful to use external information that the obsels of the source trace link to, such as model information
-(if the model is stored in the same base as the source trace), source obsels
-(if the source trace is itself a computed trace), etc.
-Also, when scoped to the base, the SPARQL query can use the ``GRAPH`` keyword to constrain or retrieve the provenance of triples.
+  The GRAPH keyword can be used to filter information per graph.
+  Note that this is only safe if all users are allowed to access any stored information.
+  For this reason, this option is disable by default.
+  To enable it, the configuration ``sparql.allow-scope-store`` must be set to ``true``.

 If ``inherit`` is set (with any value), then the produced obsels will inherit from their source obsel